daveredfern/daveredfern/content/uses.md

 ## Kitchen {#kitchen}

 I love cooking.
 For how much I love cooking, I only have a handful of recommendations.
 My go to place is Ikea and Oxo.
-They both fantastic value equipment.
+They both make products that offer fantastic value.

 I spent far too long buying non-stick pots and pans before I discovered stainless steel.
 There is no looking back now.
 The [Ikea Sensuell 4-piece cookware set](https://www.ikea.com/gb/en/p/sensuell-4-piece-cookware-set-stainless-steel-grey-20324541/) are probably my most loved piece of equipment in the kitchen.
 I did lots of research before buying these are for value-for-money, nothing else comes close.
 I also like the Ikea stainless steel [Koncis](https://www.ikea.com/gb/en/search/products/?q=KONCIS) range.
 They cheap and last forever.